 The work of the SMC is often difficult to judge through numbers alone.
-Success can mean a poor study or unpublished poster isn't covered in the newspapers or is on page eight rather than the front page.
-It might also mean front pages explaining a revolutionary science technique with nuance or balance, or standfirsts explaining that leading scientists questioned the latest findings.
+Success can mean a poor study or unpublished conference abstract isn't covered in the newspapers, or is on page eight rather than the front page.
+It might also mean front pages explaining a revolutionary science technique with nuance or balance, or standfirsts explaining that leading scientists questioned the latest findings or cautioned against overinterpretation of the results.
 Staff have continued to show incredible commitment to the mission of the SMC and yet again the impact of the SMC in ensuring more accurate, balanced and rational coverage of science in the UK media has been strong and measurable.

-During the past twelve months, we held 60 press conferences with an average attendance of nine journalists from the national news media.
-We released over 370 rapid reactions and round ups on breaking news stories or new scientific studies and reports, leading to around 1,300 expert comments being issued to national news journalists.
-These comments appeared in print and online over 1,500 times in the UK media alone - providing the public with accurate and balanced scientific expertise.
+During the past twelve months, we held 59 press conferences with an average attendance of eleven journalists from the national news media.
+We released over 550 rapid reactions and round ups on breaking news stories or new scientific studies and reports, leading to around 2250 expert comments being issued to national news journalists.
+These comments appeared in over 2,300 articles in print and online in the UK media alone - providing the public with accurate and balanced scientific expertise.